 Now, Begum finds herself effectively stateless.
 According to former lawyer Lord Macdonald, Javid’s decision threatens to create “a more dangerous world where stateless individuals roam with no allegiance”.

 Law of the land

 Citizenship is supposed to be a universal right.
-Is it important that we always stick to our principles?
-Or is it better to consider things on a case-by-case basis, taking into account the tricky realities?
+Is it important that we always uphold citizenship as a principle?
+Or is it better to consider revoking it on a case-by-case basis, taking into account the knotty realities?